Never Forget World Elephant Day!

 August 12th is World Elephant Day!
 Since 2012, this day has been designated to promote the protection of the world’s elephants.
 Initiated by filmmaker Patricia Sims and the Elephant Reintroduction Foundation of Thailand, World Elephant Day is celebrated by over 65 wildlife organizations worldwide.

 Elephants are some of the most recognizable and unique creatures on the planet.
-They are the largest living land animals, and are easily identified by their long and flexible trunks.
+They are the largest living land animals, and are easily identified by long and flexible trunks.
 But these amazing mammals are so much more than their unusual noses!
 Let’s take some time on their special day to learn a bit more about these powerful pachyderms.

 Where Did They Come From?